Why should you incorporate in Delaware?

 Why Incorporate in Delaware vs. Wyoming?

-Delaware’s legal system works differently to Wyoming’s.
+Delaware’s legal system works differently than Wyoming.
 This is the main reason you get more protection in Delaware.

-It’s true that Wyoming may have lower filing fees and some tax reductions in specific areas, but it’s not worth trading in the protection that Delaware’s legal system gives.
+Wyoming may indeed have lower filing fees and some tax reductions in specific areas, but it’s not worth trading in the protection that Delaware’s legal system gives.

 Wyoming lacks a separate business court division.
 It also tends to favor management over the rights of directors and owners.

 For this reason alone, it’s better to incorporate in Delaware.
 I recommend that you strongly consider Delaware long before you consider Wyoming.

 That doesn’t mean Wyoming doesn’t have its advantages.
 For small companies that don’t require the systems of Delaware, Wyoming can be an attractive option.

 For most companies, though, Delaware is the best choice if you want to incorporate outside of your home state.

 The cost of incorporating in Delaware is less than you might think.
 It’s less than $100 for the formation fee and any service fee you must pay.

 The exact cost of the Certificate of Formation, as of today, is $70.
 But keep in mind that you will also have to pay a service fee on top of that.